Parental alienation happens when one parent deliberately undermines and damages the relationship that the other parent has with their child.

 - Prevention: Although the courts hold the view that children have a right to a meaningful relationship with both of their parents, this presumption may be rebutted in circumstances where there is parental alienation due to the risk that it poses to the child.

 - Treatment: Reunification programs and therapy are the best types of treatment available for parental alienation.

 - Enforcement: In the most serious cases, parental alienation needs to be dealt with by the courts by way of a change in residence from the alienator even if they are the primary carer.

 Parental alienation is extremely serious and parents should obtain legal advice if they believe the other parent is an alienator.
 It may also be a child protection matter, which means that it may be dealt with by the Department of Family and Community Services (FACS) in the most severe cases.

-How is parental alienation considered in the family courts?
+How is parental alienation considered in the family court?

-Section 60CC of the Family Law Act 1975 (Cth) outlines what the court must consider when dealing with children in family proceedings to determine what is in the best interest of the children.
+In the Australian family law system, section 60CC of the Family Law Act 1975 (Cth) outlines what the court must consider when dealing with children in family proceedings to determine what is in the child’s best interests.
 The law says that the court must place primary considerations on:

 - the child having a meaningful relationship with both of their parents;

 - the child being protected from physical or psychological harm.

 What are the legal implications of parental alienation?